 Prevention is better than cure.
 Avoid drinking rubbing alcohol to stay safe and healthy.

 Also, ensure you store it out of reach of children to avoid accidental drinking.
 It is better still to keep it in a labeled container with a warning.
-These safety measures can save a life or dangers from IPA poisoning.
+These safety measures can save a life from IPA poisoning.

 In this article, we looked at how to make rubbing alcohol at home.
 It might not be quite as strong or effective as the more concentrated, store-bought isopropyl alcohol, but still very effective.